dorottyaf/Superteam-Group-Project/README.md

 To run this project on your own machine, complete the following steps:

-Note: This project requires poetry to be installed

 1) Ensure [poetry is installed on your local machine](https://python-poetry.org/docs/)

 2) Clone the repository onto your own machine using `git clone git@github.com:dorottyaf/Superteam-Group-Project.git` (SSH) or `git clone https://github.com/dorottyaf/Superteam-Group-Project.git` (HTTPS)